FukamiLab/BIO202/README.md

 Materials are currently under development and should not be used by outside parties.

-Data sets, code and lesson materials are for educational purposes only and may not be used for research or commercial purposes without explicit consent by the repository owner.
+Data sets, codes and lesson materials are for educational purposes only and may not be used for research or commercial purposes without explicit consent by the repository owner.

-Contact Jes Coyle (jrcoyle at stanford.edu) for information on re-using data, materials or code.
+Contact Jes Coyle (jrcoyle at stanford.edu) for information on re-using data, materials or codes.